csabaiBio/physdl/docs/index.md

 * your grade will be the sum of your points

 # Questions, problems:
-- contact us via email: olaralex@student.elte.hu, abiricz@student.elte.hu, udvzoli@student.elte.hu
+- contact us via email: olaralex@student.elte.hu, zoltan.andras.udvarnoki@ttk.elte.hu

 # Course staff
  - Biricz András